uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Friday, October 17, 2014

 Building on what you learned in your contextual inquiry, design six tasks that you believe are integral to your overall design goal:

  - You should include existing tasks (i.e., tasks people already do) and new tasks (i.e., tasks that will be enabled by your design).
  - These should be real world tasks that have details (e.g., instead of "programming a DVR", details like "programming a DVR to record the Simpsons on Sundays").
  - These tasks should not have any specific relation to the exact design sketches you will brainstorm next.
  - Your six tasks should span a wide range of functionality and difficulty, from easy to hard tasks.

 Each task should be described in text.
 Tasks say what is accomplished, leaving open how to accomplish it.
-Be sure that your task conveys a problem and what is accomplished rather than a step-by-step walkthrough of a particular design.
+So be sure that your task conveys a problem and what is accomplished, rather than a step-by-step walkthrough of a particular design.

 ### Submission